goeiebook/creativelab/README.md

 # Circumstances of Discovery

+If you've looked into the Creativelab5.com application site, than you've learned about the Techno Crab feature.
+When activated, you are able to use the Chrome dev console to enhance your creative ability.

-Chrome's Dev Console remembers everything you type, including mistakes and typos.
-This results in a polluted list of suggestions.
-This was very annoying to me, and I began to search for a remedy.
-As it turns out, the remedy is non-trivial.
-But while clicking through the menus I stumbled onto the [creativelab5.com](https://creativelab5.com)'s [localstorage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage) entry.
+The console remembers everything you type, including mistakes and typos.
+This helpful gesture ultimately yields a polluted list of suggestions.
+Annoyed by this, I began searching for a remedy.
+And, as it turns out, the remedy is non-trivial.
+But during the process I stumbled onto the [creativelab5.com](https://creativelab5.com)'s [localstorage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage) entry.

 ![local storage editor][localstorage]